77Adson/WebScraperv1/README.md

 ## Configuration

 The application can be configured using the `config.json` file.
 If the file does not exist, it will be created with default settings when you save settings in the web dashboard.
+These settings can also be configured from the web dashboard.

 - `respect_robots_txt`: Whether to follow the rules specified in the websites' `robots.txt` files (default: `true`).
 - `email_address`: The email address to which notifications will be sent.
 - `alerts_enabled`: Whether to enable email notifications (default: `false`).
+- `sender_email`: The email address from which notifications will be sent.
+- `sender_password`: The password for the sender's email account.

+**Note:** The application uses Ethereal Email for testing purposes.
+These are temporary accounts.
+You will need to manually update `sender_email` and `sender_password` in the `config.json` file with your own email credentials to receive email alerts.